Updated for 2023/24

 Today, we want to talk about how much tax you pay while working through an umbrella firm.
 There is often confusion about how different umbrella employment is in this respect from your typical permanent role.. hint: not much at all.
 Let’s dive in.

-The PAYE system
+The PAYE System

-A set of rules regulates every UK employer regarding deducting National Insurance and Taxes from their employees; called PAYE or the Pay as You Earn system.
+A set of rules regulates every UK employer regarding deducting National Insurance and Taxes from their employees, called PAYE or the Pay as You Earn system.

 National Insurance

 A band system sets out how much each employee needs to pay.
-Everyone gets a letter from A to B, C, J, H, M and Z, but most employees fall into category “A”.
+Everyone gets a letter from A to B, C, J, H, M and Z, but most employees fall into the category “A”.

-Both you and your umbrella need to contribute, one is called the employee’s, and the other is the employer’s contribution.
+Both you and your umbrella need to contribute; one is called the employee’s, and the other is the employer’s contribution.
 Let’s say what you get deducted if you get paid £1,000 a week:

-Employee’s NI rates in category “A” means that you don’t pay anything up to the first £242 per week and pay 12% on your earnings between £242.01 and £967 and 2% on anything over £967 per week.
+Employee’s NI rates in category “A” mean that you don’t pay anything up to the first £242 per week and pay 8% on your earnings between £242.01 and £967 and 2% on anything over £967 per week.

 Income Tax